delawaremathguy/ShoppingList/README.md

 Finally, there is a  tab for "development-only" purposes, that allows wholesale loading of sample data, removal of all data, offloading data for later use, and changing the sectioned-display of the shopping list.
 It's easier to make changes and see them here, rather than hunt through the source code to make these changes (although there is plenty of commentary in the source code).

+So,

-So, if you plan to play with or use this app, the app will start with an empty shopping list and an almost-empty location list (it will contain the sacred "Unknown Location"); from there you can create your own shopping items and locations associated with those items.
-Alternatively,  go straight  to the Dev Tools tab and tap the "Load Sample Data" button, play with the app, then delete the data when you're finished with it.
+* **If you plan to use this app**, the app will start with an empty shopping list and an almost-empty location list (it will contain the sacred "Unknown Location"); from there you can create your own shopping items and locations associated with those items.

+* **If you plan to play with or just test out this app**, go straight  to the Dev Tools tab and tap the "Load Sample Data" button.
+Now you can  play with the app, and eventually delete the data when you're finished.

 ## Comments & Things I Could Work On